bshiluk/vue-wordpress/README.md

   actions
 })
 ````
-*You may want to decouple this localized store from your Vuex store at some point, but I think it decreases the initial complexity.*
+*More advanced implementations may want to decouple this localized store from the Vuex store, but I think it decreases the initial complexity.*

 ### Requesting Data

+#### Making WP REST API Requests

 You will not see any WP REST API requests within the components of the theme.
 Instead, Vuex actions are dispatched signalling a need for asynchronous data.
 If the data is not available in the store, only then is a request made.
 When the request is returned the response data is added to the store.

-### Request Caching
+#### Request Caching

 Every time there is a request for a list of items, a request object is generated once the response is received.
 ````js